25Ericcheong/node-fundamentals/README.md

 ### NPM Commands

 - `npm i <packageName>` installs local dependency for project.
 For global dependency installation - `npm install -g <packageName>` would be used instead.
-To prepare project for Node project - `npm init -y` will create all required files for Node project.
+To prepare project for Node project - `npm init -y` will create all required files for Node project

 # Useful Node Modules

+## lodash

+- Could possibly look into using this utility package to help with processing certain data type to be in a certain structure or form

 ## nodemon